DaniBoo/cyanobacteria_project/README.md

 ### 26/01/2013
-Working on new computer (Macbook Air).
-So will need to set up everything from scratch.
+Working on new computer (Macbook Air) So will need to set up everything from scratch.
 This should help with portability of app as it's a good opportunity to have this all documented.

 Am using Submlime Text 2 for text editing and ghe Github mac client for version control.